Canadian Health Coalition

 Légère is survived by his wife Cindy, three daughters, eight grandchildren, mother and siblings.

-Légère’s funeral on January 4, 2025 was attended by union leaders including Canadian Labour Congress President Bea Bruske, activists from the Common Front for Social Justice and ACORN NB as well as Premier of New Brunswick Susan Holt, Post-Secondary Education, Training and Labour Minister Alyson Townsend, Environment Minister Gilles LePage, Minister of Intergovernmental Affairs and Beaséjour MP Dominic LeBlanc and Green Party Leader David Coon.
+Légère’s funeral on January 4, 2025 was attended by union leaders including Canadian Labour Congress President Bea Bruske, activists from the Common Front for Social Justice and ACORN NB as well as Premier of New Brunswick Susan Holt, Post-Secondary Education, Training and Labour Minister Alyson Townsend, Environment Minister Gilles LePage, Finance Minister and Beaséjour MP Dominic LeBlanc and Green Party Leader David Coon.

 Légère’s family requests that donations in his memory be made to Fondation Melissa et ses amis or New Brunswick Common Front for Social Justice.